htc-ccis2591/dom-access/README.md

 5. Assuming that you had a list item element, how would you get the menu-item that is inside the list item?
 How would you get the image inside that list item?

-6. How would you select only the list item elements in the div under the Bakery Goods header?
-(Hint: think about the answer to question 5.)
+6. How would you select only the list item elements in the div under the Bakery Goods header?  (using multiples step is OK.)